Guitar Humidifiers

 Lifeguard

-The Lifeguard is a sponge with a flexible cover which fits into the
+The Lifeguard is a sponge with a flexible cover that fits into the

-sound hole of your guitar, sealing the interior body of the guitar.
+sound hole, sealing the interior body of the guitar.
 It's

-inside the body of the guitar in both dry and damp conditions.
+inside the guitar body in both dry and damp conditions.

-- It's easily installed and removed.
-Just slip it
+- easily installed and removed -- just slip it under the strings

-- In damp conditions: insert it dry and it absorbs excess
+- in damp conditions: insert it dry, and it absorbs excess moisture

-- In dry conditions: immerse it in water, wipe off the excess and
+- in dry conditions: immerse it in water, wipe off the excess water,

 |